sasha-ishchuk/sasha-ishchuk/README.md

 👀 I’m interested in programming

-🌱 I’m currently learning Java and Maven (in plans: Sring, mySQL)
+🌱 I’m currently learning Java and MySQL (in plans: Spring, Maven)

 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/sasha-ishchuk/)